20zurmca/PrinciplesProgrammingLanguagesFinalProject/README.md

   * Shira Wein         '19
   * Cameron Zurmuhl    '20

+##Contents of Submission
+The submission .zip file should contain six items: the Scala Document, the Presentation Slides, a folder containing Examples of Source Code, A folder containing the Game Source Code, the Game Documentation, and this README file.

 ## Description
 This repository holds the final project for our CS301 class at Lafayette College: Principles of Programming Languages.
 The assignment is to demonstrate an assigned programming language to the class in the form of a strategic game and examples.
 Our assigned language was Scala.
 Our game of choice was Blackjack, a popular casino game where the player plays against a dealer.
 The player's goal is to get as close as possible to a 21 hand value, with Ace-K, Ace-J, Ace-Q, Ace-10 being automatc winning blackjack hands.
 Further details of the game are below.